dodgedaemon/XenBlocks-Assistant/readme.md

 ### Prerequisites

 - Python 3.6 or later.
-- A Vast.ai API key and wallet address configured via an .env file for secure access.
+- A Vast.ai API key and wallet address configured via an `.env` file for secure access.
+- Funded Vast.ai Account
 ### Setup

 1. **Clone the repository:**